piqnt/fastcontext/README.md

 myImage.src = "images/myImage.jpg";
 ```

-You can see much of the code matches usage of the HTML canvas.  `FastCanvas.create()` will even create
+You can see much of the code matches usage of the HTML Canvas.  `FastCanvas.create()` will even create
-an HTML canvas is FastCanvas is not supported.
+an HTML Canvas if FastCanvas is not supported.
 This is also the case
 with `FastCanvas.createImage()` which, depending on the result from `FastCanvas.create()` will create
-a standard HTML Image if an HTML canvas was created and a FastCanvasImage object (images used by FastCanvas)
+a standard HTML Image if an HTML Canvas was created and a FastCanvasImage object (images used by FastCanvas)
 when FastCanvas is being used.
-Usage of these image objects are largely the same - at least as far as
+Usage of these image objects with FastCanvas are largely the same as HTML Images,
-canvases are concerned - as you can see from the code used to load the image above.
+as you can see from the code used to load the image above.
 Similarly, the API of
 the context returned from `FastCanvas.getContext("2d")` matches that of HTML's CanvasRenderingContext2D object,
-at least as far as FastCanvas supports it. `FastCanvas.render()` is an extra step specific
+as far as supported by FastCanvas. `FastCanvas.render()` is an extra step specific
-to FastCanvas but will only do the necessary render step when a FastCanvas is being used and will be a
+to FastCanvas but will only do the necessary render step when a FastCanvas is being used and will
-no op (doing nothing) when an HTML canvas has been created.
+do nothing when an HTML Canvas has been created.

 In addition to the code changes, because FastCanvas applications are full screen, your HTML should also include
 the following meta tag to be assured that window metrics are reported accurately and consistently:

 ```html